Roglic wins in Beaujolais to take Paris-Nice lead - RFI

 Chiroubles (France) (AFP)

-Primoz Roglic of Jumbo-Visma powered ahead of the peloton to win stage four of Paris Nice and take the overall lead of the eight day race as he skipped clear through the Beaujolais vineyards.
+Primoz Roglic powered ahead of the peloton to win stage four of Paris-Nice on Wednesday and take the overall lead of the eight-day race, as he skipped clear through the Beaujolais vineyards.

-Roglic leads the 'run to the Sun' by 35 seconds from last season's champion Maximilian Schachmann, while French rider Guillaume Martin is third at 37sec.
+Jumbo-Visma rider Roglic leads the 'Race to the Sun' by 35 seconds from last season's champion Maximilian Schachmann, while French rider Guillaume Martin is third at 37sec.

-The new leader immediately payed homage to his team's performance in another stage race in Italy on the same day, also won by Jumbo with Mathieu van der Poel.
+The new leader immediately paid homage to his team's performance in the Tirreno-Adriatico first stage in Italy on the same day, also won by Jumbo with Wout van Aert.

-The Slovenian produced his trademark devastating surge to grab a 3 seconds time bonus halfway up the final hill.
+The Slovenian produced a trademark devastating surge to grab a three-second time bonus halfway up the final hill.
 Then, with his rivals struggling after an unrelentingly testing 188km run from Chalon-Sur-Soane to Chiroubles, Roglic kept going to finish 12 seconds ahead of his closest pursuer.

 "It was a hard day but I had good legs.
-Now the aim of course is to still have the lead when we get to Nice," said a relaxed looking Roglic.
+Now the aim of course is to still have the lead when we get to Nice," added a relaxed-looking Roglic.

+Home Tour de France hope Martin said his podium finish boded well for the rest of the season.

+"Roglic was once again imperial, so there was no stopping him.
+Considering I had a mechanical, I'll take third place on my first summit finish of the season," said the 27-year-old who finished 11th on the 2020 Tour and won the king of the mountains jersey at the Vuelta a Espana.

-Ineos's fading hope of an overall win on this race faded when Tao Geoghegan Hart fell with 20km to go and had to struggle to get back to the peloton.
+Ineos's hope of an overall win on this race faded when Tao Geoghegan Hart fell with 20km to go and pulled out after struggling to rejoin the peloton.

+"It was the right decision to stop him.
+We won't take any risks," Ineos sport director Gabriel Rasch said.

+"He landed on his face and head and he felt a bit iffy," Rasch said after Geoghegan Hart slipped on a tight corner, also hurting his knee on the descent of Mont Brouilly.

 © 2021 AFP